 Music has always been enjoyed worldwide for as long as there has been life on earth.
 However, at the onset of an entirely new decade, various artists are left wondering how the music industry’s songwriting and production are headed with new and emerging trends of the 21st century.
 As the trends change, it might well mean the music industry has to adapt to the modern ways people listen to music in 2021, which were foreshadowed in the previous year.
 Understandably, it is not easy to make accurate predictions of the future.
 However, it is far simpler to track current events in the music industry that will influence our future decisions.
 News reports have shown that there are specific trends that are guaranteed to alter the music industry.

 Among the main trends to pop up in 2021 is the increased demand for relationship management between fans and artists.
 This is a significant aspect of now popular streaming services, whereby customers do not own the music they listen to and vice versa.
+This is a significant aspect of now popular streaming services, whereby customers do not own the music they listen to and vice versa even if they think: “I need to write my homework while listening to my favourite music”.
 As such, artists have embraced social media to connect with their fans to get a general idea of their fanbase.
 This is a more favorable approach rather than having this data spread out across various streaming platforms.
 This is a very common topic that can offer an essay helper a lot of insight into the type of information you need.
 Also, according to current research, artists need to secure alternative sources of income.

 For instance, as a recording artist, you might be offered the choice to sign with a record label or release music independently.
 You are more likely to choose to sign with a record label primarily because of the tempting advance payments.
 Regardless of the good work such record labels do, new research has shown that it does not have to be the only income source.
 Today, news show that fans can directly contribute to future releases for a share of the royalties.
 This will directly contribute to the fair and democratic music industry we all yearn for.